boldingd/EclipsePhaseContent/IndependantAerostats.md

 Brunswick, named after a town in the pre-Fall south-eastern United States, is a member of the Skyfarer's League.
 The habitat uses a left-minarchist scheme that verges on mutualism, and it has strong ties to mutualist habitats in the main belt.
-Like many Extropian habitats, Brunswick is something of an open market; anything that cannot be found there can be imported from the 'belt.
+Like a proper Mutualist habitat, Brunswick is something of an open market; anything that cannot be found there can be imported from the 'belt.
+These are also the roles that it serves in the Skyfarer's League: a thriving marketplace that helps drive the League's economy, and an access-point to the Extropian 'belt.

 Brunswick's minarchist scheme mirrors many mutualist communities.
 While the habitat has a civilian government, it has a very limited set of roles: